Sam's Homepage

 I use GNU emacs where I can get away with it.
 It's hard

-which I find myself in from time to time, in which case it's often
+of which I find myself in from time to time, in which case it's

-Nano or vi (yes, I have to use sometimes).
-My problem is I often
+often Nano or vi (yes, I have to use sometimes).
+My problem is

-forget the emacs-lisp incantations I like to keep in my .emacs
+I often forget the emacs-lisp incantations I like to keep in my

-file, so here's my safe, simple, emacs file in
+.emacs file, so here's my safe, simple, emacs

-settings I can't live without and can't often remember.
-I usually
+emacs lisp settings I can't live without and can't often

 I can't emphasis enough how useful the Emacs Wiki is.
 It's